kabanero-io/kabanero-foundation/design/digest.md

 ## kabanero.io

-Champ's lifecycle using the new stack build and publish pipeline should be documented.
+Add content to `What's-new` blog.

 ## Kabanero Eventing Prototype

-Kabanero eventing implements a digest validation detection point, and as such needs to follow the defined policy for digest mismatches.
+Kabanero eventing implements a digest validation detection point, and as such needs to follow the defined governance-policy.

 #  - Other Considerations: